rust-cli/book/src/tutorial/packaging.md

 It's quite successful and is packaged for many operating systems:
 Just look at [the "Installation" section][rg-install] of its README!

-Note that it lists a few different options how you can install it:
+Note that it lists a few different options on how you can install it:
-It starts with a link to the GitHub releases which contain the binaries so you can download them directly;
-then it lists how to install it using a bunch of different package managers;
-finally, you can also install it using `cargo install`.
+It starts with a link to the GitHub releases, which contain the binaries so that you can download them directly, it lists how to install it using a bunch of different package managers, and you can also install it using `cargo install`.

-This seems like a very good idea:
+This seems like a very good idea.
-Don't pick and choose one of the approaches presented here, but start with `cargo install`, add binary releases, and finally start distributing your tool using system package managers.
+Don't pick and choose one of the approaches presented here.
+Start with `cargo install`
+and add binary releases
+before finally distributing your tool using system package managers.

 [ripgrep]: https://github.com/BurntSushi/ripgrep
 [rg-install]: https://github.com/BurntSushi/ripgrep/tree/31adff6f3c4bfefc9e77df40871f2989443e6827#installation